makelinux/gitm/README.rst

 git-m - multiple git replication and management utility
 =====

-There are great tools for multiple git repositories management: repo and git submodules.
-But sometimes you can have dozens and hundreds of standalone git repositories which you would like to manage.
+There are great tools for multiple gits (git repositories) management: repo and git submodules.
+But sometimes you can have dozens and hundreds of standalone gits which you would like to manage without manual initialization of repo or git submodules.

+The mission of git-m is to simplify work with multiple gits.

 .. contents::
    :local: